'She was going to be someone.' Families and friends remember the victims of the Uvalde school massacre as the first funerals are held - KTVZ

 By Travis Caldwell, CNN

-Ten-year-old Maite Rodriguez wanted to be a marine biologist before she could say the word.
+Ten-year-old Maite Rodriguez wanted to be a marine biologist before she could say the words.

-But last week, a gunman stormed into her classroom at Robb Elementary School in Uvalde, Texas, and opened fire.
-Maite, along with 18 other students and two teachers, was killed.
+But last week, a gunman stormed into her classroom at Robb Elementary School in Uvalde, Texas, ending Maite’s life and those of 18 other students and two teachers.
+It was the deadliest school shooting in nearly a decade.

-Family and friends gathered Monday for a visitation and rosary service for Maite, whom they remembered as a charismatic girl with a bright future.
-Maite was also caring and protective of her younger cousins, Esquivel said, and tried to help others during the bloody massacre.
+Family and friends gathered Monday for a visitation and rosary service for Maite.
+They remembered her as a charismatic girl with a bright future who was also caring and protective of her younger cousins, Esquivel said, and tried to help others during the bloody massacre.

 “Her classmates said she was brave.
 Grabbing all of the other students, telling them where to hide,” Esquivel said.
 “She is a hero.”